Indian Military Academy: Gentleman cadet life

 There are various modes of entry into IMA, which include: on graduation from National Defence Academy, on graduation from Army Cadet College (a wing of IMA itself), direct entry through the Combined Defence Services Examination followed by SSB exams, and technical entry under university and college schemes.
 While those who gain entry into IMA go on to become permanently commissioned officers, those who go to the other officer training academies such as Officer Training Academy, Chennai are trained for short service commission.
 Depending on entry criteria married or unmarried male candidates are allowed to voluntarily apply for the course.
 Lady Cadets are not inducted into the Indian Army through IMA, though there has been talk of the same.
 IMA has a sanctioned capacity of 1,650.

 A trainee on admission to IMA is referred to as a gentleman cadet (GC).
 One reason for this is that the academy expects its graduates to uphold the highest moral and ethical values.
 Inscribed in the oak paneling at the eastern entrance of the Chetwode Hall is the academy's credo, excerpted from the speech of Field Marshal Chetwode at the inauguration of the academy in 1932:

 The safety, honour and welfare of your country come first, always and every time.

 The honour, welfare and comfort of the men you command come next.

-Your own ease, comfort and safety come last, always and every time.
+Your own ease, comfort, and safety come last, always and every time.

 — Field Marshal Philip Chetwode (Note: A shorter version of this is used as the academy's credo – "Your country first, the men you command next, and yourself last".)

 The freshman GCs hail from diverse backgrounds from all parts of India.
 The training is action-filled, intense, diverse, and fast.
-Significant emphasis is placed on self discipline.
+Significant emphasis is placed on self-discipline.
 The official website of the Indian Army describes the training as "a test of one's mettle and capabilities, and in psychological terms a foretaste of what the trainees would face in the battlefield".
 On passing out GCs are permanently commissioned into the Army as Lieutenants.

-IMA and AFA during the Sabhiki Cup-2016, a sports meet for trainees of five premier officer training academies of the Army, Navy and Air force.
+IMA and AFA during the Sabhiki Cup-2016, a sports meet for trainees of five premier officer training academies of the Army, Navy and Air Force.

-The IMA is not merely a training establishment where one was trained to be an officer, but a source of continuous inspiration for its alumni.
+The IMA is not merely a training establishment where one is trained to be an officer, but a source of continuous inspiration for its alumni.